go-vikunja/vikunja/docs/content/doc/development/structure.md

 #### background

-All list background providers are in sub-packages of this package.
+All project background providers are in sub-packages of this package.

 #### dump